byjg/docker-opencart/README.md

 OK.

-Now you can stop your container and you don't lose your images.
+Now you won't lose your data saved in the opencart even if you stop and remove the containers.